 In 1915, almost all of the San Fernando Valley was annexed by the City of Los Angeles, following completion of the Los Angeles Aqueduct.
-However, the 1,100-acre Rancho El Escorpion was one of the few areas within the San Fernando Valley that was not annexed at this time.
-The area continued to be privately owned and used as an operational dairy farm, but was eventually annexed by the City of Los Angeles in 1958.
-160 The annexation pushed the city limits of Los Angeles west to Valley Circle Boulevard and facilitated the development of new subdivisions in the Los Angeles neighborhood of Canoga Park.
+The area remained under private ownership, with most of the land used as a dairy ranch operated by George E. Platt.
+Roughly 230 acres were acquired by Frank Knapp, Jr., who named the land Dry Gulch Ranch and inadvertently discovered oil while sinking a water well near the west end of Vanowen Street.
+Additional oil wells were drilled at Dry Gulch Ranch, though they resulted in the extraction of only a few gallons of oil.
+Eleven of the oil wells are extant and are vestiges of Knapp's discovery.
+Eventually, most of this area was consolidated into the City of Los Angeles, which annexed most of the area in 1958.
+The annexation pushed the city limits of Los Angeles west to Valley Circle Boulevard and facilitated the development of new subdivisions in the Los Angeles neighborhood of Canoga Park.